rosvik/dotfiles/README.md

 # Dotfiles 🎉

 This is my very own dotfile repo for keeping track of configurations across systems.
 I try to keep OS specific settings seperate.
-You're welcome to use this repo for for inspiration, and copy whatever you want, ref.
-[The Unlicense](LICENSE).
+You're welcome to use this repo for for inspiration, and [copy whatever you want](LICENSE).

 ### What's a dotfile?